 - You know Ax-Crazy Omega from Zero 3?
 Destroyed 90% of Reploid life and 60% of humanity, and would have done more if he wasn't stopped?
 That was what Dr. Wily wanted Zero to be.
 If not for Sigma contracting the virus, it would have happened with the original Zero.
 Also a rare fusion of Nightmare Fuel and Fridge Horror.
 Word of God is that they had considered making Omega the personified Maverick Virus, though they didn't make a final decision.

-- In Zero 2.
-The inhumane scream Elpizo make during his transformation can shock you if you're not prepared for it.
+- Elpizo's screaming during his transformation in Mega Man Zero 2 can shock the player if one is not prepared for it.

 - Everything about Neo Arcadia.
 The genocidal dictatorship, the Golems, the Eight Gentle Judges (who are anything but), and the Pantheons (especially the zombie versions) are creepy as heck, and then there's Copy X...